Aweptimum/Strike/README.md

 ```

 For our constructor, we'll have an x-y position that will be the center, a width, a height, and an angle-offset.
 Let's put the circles on top and bottom.
 This means their radii is equal to half the width of the `Capsule`.
 Let's say that the height encompasses both circles and the rectangle, so the Rectangle's height = `height - 2*circle-radius`.
 Lastly, the `Circle`s will be positioned on the top and bottom edge of the `Rectangle`, so we can just add/subtract half the height accordingle.
-Now, we have enough information to create our `Capusule` constructor:
+Now, we have enough information to create our `Capsule` constructor:
 ```lua
 function Capsule:new(x, y, dx, dy, angle_rads)
     self.shapes = {}